 Los Angeles Wrongful Death Lawsuits.

 Why you sue is always going to be for money.
 It's for lost income, love, affection, comfort, and other intangible items.
-Almost every state allows wrongful death lawsuits filed by the heirs of the victim.
-The heirs together against the liable party or negligent party file the lawsuit responsible for the actions causing death.
-So the wrongful death suit or personal injury case is filed in civil court.
-Los Angeles courts are governed under CCP Section 377.60 in wrongful death cases.
+Almost every state allows the filing of wrongful death lawsuits by the heirs of the victim.
+So the heirs together against the liable or negligent party file the wrongful death suit or personal injury case in civil court, using the civil rules of procedure.
+Los Angeles Unlimited Jurisdiction courts remain governed under CCP Section 377.60 in wrongful death cases.

 What Los Angeles County Court Do I File My Lawsuit?

-Where you sue is something a lot of people know little to nothing about.
+Where you sue is something a lot of people know little to nothing of.
 There are many courts in LA, and that is going to be a problem unless you have a lawyer.
-Because if you file in the wrong court, you could have the case tossed, and may not be able to file in the proper court before you blow the statutory period to sue.
+Because if you file in the wrong court, you could have the case tossed, and may not be able to present in the proper court before you blow the statutory period to sue.

 Limited or Unlimited Jurisdiction?